-Mod No. Policy No./ Paragraph No. Modification SA Screening PL3a Implementation The purposes of the Green Belt are set out in national planning policies, as follows: 1. to check the unrestricted sprawl of large built-up areas; 2. to prevent neighbouring towns merging into one another; 3. to assist in safeguarding the countryside from encroachment; 4. to preserve the setting and special character of historic towns; and 5. to assist in urban regeneration, by encouraging the recycling of derelict and other urban land.
+Policy No./Paragraph No. Modification PL3a Implementation The purposes of the Green Belt are set out in national planning policies. as follows: 1. to check the unrestricted sprawl of large built-up areas; 2. to prevent neighbouring towns merging into one another; 3. to assist in safeguarding the countryside from encroachment; 4. to preserve the setting and special character of historic towns; and 5. to assist in urban regeneration, by encouraging the recycling of derelict and other urban land.
 Whilst these purposes are not weighted in terms of significance, national planning policies recognise that the fundamental aim of the Green Belt is to provide permanently open land to prevent unrestricted urban sprawl.
 Small-scale development can include householder applications, sports related development, recreation, cemeteries and community uses.
 For development relating to renewable energy, very special circumstances may include the wider environmental benefits associated with increased production of energy from renewable sources.
-MM16 Policy PL4 Page 106 (b) it is for essential infrastructure, including and local transport infrastructure, which must demonstrates a requirement for a Green Wedge or Green Finger location and demonstrates it is of benefit to the wider community; (c) it is for the alteration, extension or replacement of buildings, provided that the new buildings/buildings are in the same use and not more harmful than what is being replaced; (d) it constitutes strategic infrastructure development which can demonstrate that it is of benefit to the wider community. (e d) it demonstrates that the roles and functions and historic significance of the Green Wedges and Green Fingers (as set out in policy WE2) are preserved, enhanced and not adversely affected; and MM16 proposes changes to Policy PL4 and its supporting text.
-The changes do not significantly affect the findings of the previous SA work.
+Policy PL4 Page 106 (b) it is for escential infrastructure, including and-local transport infrastructure, which-must demonstrates a requirement for a Green Wedge or Green Finger location and demonstrates it is of benefit to the wider community; (c) it is for the alteration, extension or replacement of buildings, provided that the new building/buildings are in the same use and not more harmful than what is being replaced; (d) it constitutes strategic infrastructure development which can demonstrate that it is of benefit to the wider community. (e d) it demonstrates that the roles and functions and historic significance of the Green Wedges and Green Fingers (as set out in policy WE2) are preserved, enhanced and not adversely affected; and (f g) it demonstrates Where development includes replacement uses, redevelopment, extensions or alterations, it must meet all the following criteria: (f) it does not result in a greater negative impact on the roles and functions of the Green Wedges and Green Fingers than the existing development: (g) it does not result in disproportionate additions to the original building(s); and Policy PL4